johnridesabike/johnridesabike.github.io/libraries/library-media.md

 ---
 title: Social distancing library videos
-date: 2021-03-01
+date: 2021-03-27
+description: |
-description: I produced instructional videos for Chattahoochee Valley Libraries.
-This was in part a response to the COVID-19 crisis.
-These videos were a way to extend library services to patrons while our doors were closed to the public.
+  I produced instructional videos for Chattahoochee Valley Libraries as part of a response to the COVID-19 crisis.
+These videos helped extend library services to patrons while our doors were closed to the public.
 thumbnail: null
 layout: Page.acutis
 tags: libraryMedia
 ---

 I produced instructional videos for Chattahoochee Valley Libraries as part of a response to the COVID-19 crisis.
-These videos were a way to extend library services to patrons while our doors were closed to the public.
+These videos helped extend library services to patrons while our doors were closed to the public.

-Video production involved iPhone and iPad cameras, iMovie software, and sundry props available around the house.

 ## Library services